letmein-vr/RETURNAL_UEVR/README.md

 ## Credits
 * **Praydog**: For creating [UEVR](https://github.com/praydog/UEVR) and making these mods possible!
-* **jbusfield**: For the incredible helper libs framework used as the basis for this project (https://github.com/jbusfield/uevrlib).
+* **jbusfield**: For the incredible helper libs framework used as the basis for this project (https://github.com/jbusfield/uevrlib), as well as all his help fixing IK!

 ---

 ## Features
 * **Full 1st Person 6DOF**: Complete 6DOF motion control support.
-* **VR Hands**: VR rendered hands with grip animations for equipped weapons, attached to left and right motion controllers.
+* **VR Hands or IK Arms/Hands**: VR rendered hands and IK with grip animations for equipped weapons, attached to left and right motion controllers.
 * **6DOF Weapons**: Selene's current weapon is tracked and attached to the right controller, with VR hands following accordingly.
 * **UI HUD Follow Mode**: Configurable — UI HUD can follow HMD (head) or the right controller.
 Toggle in the UEVR config panel.
 * **Cinematic Handling**: Automatic detection of cinematic camera sequences (`BP_Cinematic`).
 Object hooks are disabled and VR aim method switches during cutscenes to preserve the original cinematic presentation, then restores on exit.